EsadCetiner/Secure-Nginx-Config/docs.md

 You can use this snippet to prevent your admin panel or similar from being discovereable via Google dorking.
 Please be aware that this isn't the only way your site can be discovered, there are other methods such as DNS enumeration and [certificate transparency](https://crt.sh/) that can be used.
 You shouldn't rely on security through obscurity but this can annoy an attacker and stop bots scanning the internet.

-To activate this feature, add the following code within your NGINX server block ``include /etc/nginx/snippets/no-robots.conf;``.
+To activate this feature, add the following code within your NGINX server block `include /etc/nginx/snippets/no-robots.conf;`.

 ## HTTPS only mode

 HTTPs only mode works by setting an security header to tell the client to only connect to this site via HTTPs in the future.
 It's strongly recommended to register your domain at https://hstspreload.org to ensure new visitors will always connect to your site via HTTPs.
 Be aware that this can break your site if HTTPs stops working, but it's strongly recommended to enable this feature.

-To activate this feature, add the following code within your NGINX server block ``include /etc/nginx/snippets/ssl.conf;``, but only for port 443!
+To activate this feature, add the following code within your NGINX server block `include /etc/nginx/snippets/ssl.conf;`, but only for port 443!

-## Fix Nextcloud "CONNECTION CLOSED" Error

-To activate this feature, add the following code within your NGINX server block ``include /etc/nginx/snippets/nextcloud_fix.conf;``.

 ## Enable 0-RTT